f3l-0x46334C/terminal_notebook/README.md

 python main.py
 ```

-## 🧠 Note
+🧠 Notes

-This is part of a personal learning project — the goal is to practice:
+This project is part of my personal Python learning journey.

-Python OOP
+The main learning goals are:

-File handling
+Python file handling

+Modular programming

-Terminal UI with colorama
+Terminal UI design using Colorama

+📦 Next Step Ideas

+Add search through notes

+Removing a certain part of a note

+Add export all notes to one file

+List all note files

+Create a GUI version later using Tkinter or PyQt

+Author: F3L
+Platform: Linux
+Environment: Virtualenv (venv)
+Status: Ongoing Development 🚧